parsaeisa/Notes/Software engineering/Non-technical/Domain.md

     After understanding these, you should be able to know the **technical flow** very well.
 If you are not, perhaps you did something wrong.
 After technical flow, you should know the business logic very well too.
 - **in a single service**: You should have this knowledge very accurate **just for** services in your team.
 This understanging consists of:
     - Project Deign.
-Including software architecture.
-Code patterns.
+Including software architecture & Code patterns.
     - Stacks and their configurations: e.g. Redis, MaridaDB, Nats, Rabbit, etc.
     - Schema design in databases